Comic D.J. Demers jokes a lot about hearing loss — but won't be 'the hearing aid guy'

 (SOUNDBITE OF ARCHIVED RECORDING)

-DEMERS: The worst is when they have a mask on and they're behind plexiglass.
-You know, you walk into the bank.
+DEMERS: The worst is when they have a mask on and they're behind Plexiglas, you know?
+You walk into the bank.
 You're looking at a guy.
 He's got the mask on.
 He's behind the glass.
 I just go - I'm staring at the teller for, like, 10 seconds before I'm finally just, like, hey, man.
 Have you started talking yet?
 I...

 (LAUGHTER)